How to Make a Pretty Brooch Pin Bracelet

 What Beads to Use

-You can really use any beads you want.
-I used different size strands of pearl beads because the neutral ivory color seems to work well with different colors and types of brooches.
+You can use any beads you want.
+I used different size strands of pearl beads because the neutral ivory color works well with different colors and types of brooches.

 Here’s a link to the beads I bought glass pearl beads in 4mm, 6mm, and 8mm sizes (link to Amazon).